 Heading outdoors to explore to connect and to feel more restored is every human right but with that right comes certain responsibilities and looking after and protecting the environment is one of them.

-Shifting towards a new paradigm is only possible once we are truly aware and becoming more aware is a process where we are learning to notice, process and react towards changes in our surroundings.
+Shifting towards a new paradigm is only possible once we are truly aware of the growing problem and becoming more aware is a process where we are learning to notice, process and react towards changes in our surroundings.

 Yes, I know, picking up trash while on a beach holiday may not sound glamorous or what you had in mind, but it should be an important issue for every traveller and local person alike.